theannagreen/cozy-clouds/README.md

 - [ ] Profile customization
 - [ ] Adding air quality index: displaying the air quality and related health advice
 - [ ] Personalized Notifications: enable push notifications for weather updates and alerts for saved locations
+- [ ] Weather Widgets: Implement customizable weather widgets that users can embed on their desktop or mobile devices to view weather information at a glance